sensu/sensu-docs/content/sensu-go/6.3/operations/maintain-sensu/migrate.md

 Discover, download, and share dynamic runtime assets with [Bonsai][68], the Sensu asset hub.

 To create your own dynamic runtime assets, see the [asset reference][12] and [guide to sharing an asset on Bonsai][69].
-To contribute to converting a Sensu plugin to a dynamic runtime asset, see [the Discourse post][70].
+To contribute to converting a Sensu plugin to a dynamic runtime asset, read [the Discourse post][70].

 ### Step 4: Translate Sensu Enterprise-only features